of Crypto Hedge Funds

 Venture funds have now surpassed hedge funds as the most common type of crypto investment funds.
 Existing tech/FinTech VC firms are expanding investments into blockchain startups and launching their own blockchain funds.
 As some blockchain companies mature, private equity funds are beginning to get involved.
 Hybrid funds – those funds investing in liquid cryptocurrencies like Bitcoin, as well as initial coin offerings, are listed above as hedge funds although they take on some characteristics of venture funds.

 2017 was a record year for the launch of new cryptocurrency funds with over 290 new funds including hedge funds and venture capital.
 This was more than triple the number of funds launched in 2016.
 2018 sustained the high pace of new crypto funds launches seen in 2017 in terms of crypto fund launches with more than 230.
 In addition to the launch of new VC and crypto hedge funds, we expect existing hedge funds to incorporate cryptocurrencies in their portfolios.
 Likewise, existing VC firms will continue to add blockchain investments as well as launch separate blockchain funds.
 As expected the number of crypto funds launched in 2019 slowed from the rapid pace in 2017 and 2018.
 2020 also saw a much slower pace of new fund launches than in ’17/’18.
-The pace of new fund launches has picked up in 2021, with 72 launched in the first half of the year.
+The pace of new fund launches picked up in 2021 before slowing again in 2022 and 2023

 The vast majority of crypto investment funds are small by typical hedge fund criteria.
 39% have less than $10 million in assets under management (AUM).
 However, there are a number of crypto funds with over $100 million in assets including Pantera Capital, Galaxy Digital Assets, Grayscale, Bitwise, and Polychain Capital, among others.